Friday, October 25, 2024

 Repent (Greek metanoeo) 'to reconsider (something in the light of new knowledge)'

-It is noteworthy that there are 30 occurrences of metanoeo, 'repent', as a command, in the New Testament, and of those, only in Revelation 2v21 and 22 are there things to be 'repented of'.
-The context there is Jesus confronting churches.
+It is noteworthy that there are 30 occurrences of metanoeo, 'repent', as a command, in the New Testament, and of those, only in Luke 17v4, Acts 8v32, and Revelation 2v21,22 are there things to be 'repented of'.
+The context of Acts 8v32 is Peter rebuking Simon the Magician, who has already believed and been baptised.
+In Revelation 2 Jesus is confronting churches.
+Luke 17 is talking about forgiving a 'brother'.
 In all other cases, the 'repent' command stands alone; no object is given.*

-So two things are often misunderstood.
-The meaning of 'repent' and the fact that 'of your sins' was not present in the Greek texts.
-Between these two things, we could easily get the thrust of the 'repent' message wrong.
+In summary, two things are often misunderstood.
+The meaning of 'repent', and the fact that 'of your sins' was not present in the Greek texts.
+Between these two things, we could easily get the thrust of the 'repent' message in evangelism wrong.

 People will not first turn from their sins, and in fact they cannot.
 They will likely be driven away, unnecessarily.
 But they can turn to Jesus.
-The twelve disciples were not told to 'repent of their sins' by Jesus.
+The twelve disciples were not told to 'repent of their sins' by Jesus before they could follow Him.
 Neither did He say to the crowds, 'Come to me, you weary and burdened, and I'll also demand you work out where you are sinning and deal with it all'.

 Now it's true, you cannot turn to something or someone, and not turn away from something else.
 In turning to Christ, it is implicit that you turn away from your life without Him, sin and all.
 But the focus is not on the sin.
 The focus is on giving everything to Him, and living with Him, accepting Him as He accepts us.
-He is after relationship in the first instance.
+He is after relationship.
 Once we have that connection established, He can work in our lives to clean us up and transform us.

 Christianity is first and foremost a release from burdens, an empowerment, a gift, and a change of identity; 2 Corinthians 5v17, 21.
 There are requirements too, but the requirements follow on, and they flow from the new identity, the new sense of personhood!
 And they are an outcome of walking in the Spirit!
 The Holy Spirit graciously provides the power to live differently, and He changes us, mostly, in gentle stages.
 He is not an impossible taskmaster, as the wicked servant accused in Matthew 25v24.
-This difference concerning repentance may seem subtle but it is important, and it seems to me many of us may have had this rather wrong!
+This difference concerning repentance I've outlined here may seem subtle but it is important, and it seems to me we may have had this rather wrong!

 Don't get me wrong.
 I'm not trivialising sin.
 Sin is eternally lethal and needs an answer.
 The answer is costly, and precious, the Blood of Christ.
-But the answer is available, and it is free.
-As far as paying the price, the penalty, is concerned, Christ has done that and we who believe are free from the judgment and penalty otherwise due.
+But the answer is freely available.
+As far as paying the price, the penalty, is concerned, Christ has done that and we who believe are free from the judgment and penalty.
 That is wonderful.
 That is grace.
 A free gift of true life, and a paying-off of what you could never, ever pay yourself.

 How many of us, prior to conversion, remember being convicted of particular sins and felt the need to try and change our behaviour?
 If you did, maybe it showed you were serious, which is not a bad thing.
 But I know someone well who had no sense of that.
 She merely cried out involuntarily 'Oh, alright then!' when Jesus was preached.
 She was prayed with and told to tell someone.
 Her life was one of much frustration and despair.
 But her awareness of her sin came later.
 I was similar.
 I was not convicted of particular sins before I confessed Christ publicly.
 I had been feeling a sense of general failure in relationships, and a sense of wanting to hide.
 Two others I think of were each walking away from God and each nearly died, one from drug use and one following a car crash.
 They experienced a sense of dread and terror.
 Both thought they were going to Hell.
 They cried out to Jesus to save them.
 Both had some previous knowledge of the Bible.
 The central decision was to reconsider Jesus and the direction of their lives and to turn to Christ.
 Acts 3v19 and Acts 26v20 add the extra word 'epistrepho' to denote the 'turn' bit.

 It's easy to see why people who are disappointed with behavioural lapses in new believers want to get them to put away sins, or promise to put them away, before they believe and are baptised.
 But that doesn't seem to be God's way of doing things.
 We see who Jesus truly is, we believe, we are baptised.
 He is the answer to our sinful condition.
 Our sins are forgiven, and we are given a new life.
-God has dealt with the root of sin, which is unbelief.
-He will graciously deal with sin which lingers around, and this may require our co-operation, but He isn't asking for our resolve to sort them out before we receive Him!
+God has dealt with the root of sin, by our shared death and new life.
+He will graciously deal with sin which lingers around, and this may require our co-operation, but He isn't asking for our resolve to sort sins out before we receive Him!
 He came to bring rest for the penitent.
 Now if we are sincere, we will hand our lives, sins and all, to Him, to make what He will out of them.
 It's true we can't insist we keep hold of our sins.
 That is different from thinking we have to acknowledge them and get rid of them before He will receive us.

 I encourage you to look at the Acts outreach sermons in a fairly straightforward translation such as the ESV or NKJV and see if they fit with the 'repent of your sins' teaching.
 I really don't think they do.
 We repent toward God, away from our life without Him.
 When we do that, forgiveness of sins is found too.
 We then believe, and get baptised.
 We also receive the Holy Spirit.
 We are thereby born again, saved, children of God.
 Good News.

+Repentance is salvation.
 For salvation, repent and believe are inseparable processes.
-A rethinking of life and believing in Jesus.
-Baptism is a visible sign and seal, performed very soon afterwards, or immediately, in Acts at least.
+There's a rethinking of life and a believing in Jesus.
+Baptism is a visible sign and seal, ideally performed very soon afterwards, or immediately, in Acts at least.

-*A further 4 verses from later in Revelation report the failure of mankind, under suffering, to repent of things like idolatry and murder, and of not glorifying God.
-These verses are not recording a command to repent and be saved.
+*A further 4 verses from Revelation report the failure of mankind, under suffering, to repent of things like idolatry and murder, and of not glorifying God.
+These verses are recording rebellion, and are not a command to repent and be saved.

 Certainly, there are other contexts to repentance.
-Repentance happens for people who are already believers, and it happened in the Old Testament.
+Repentance happens for people who are already believers in Christ, and it happened in the Old Testament.
 That's another discussion.
 Here we are looking at how it works at salvation.

 How Safe and Secure are we before God?
 Part 3 - Passing from Death to Life